wolfspider/tapedeck-player/README.md

 This is the main workspace for TapeDeck.

-Currently TapeDeck is working on FreeBSD but more platforms will follow.
+Currently TapeDeck is working on FreeBSD and somewhat on Linux and more platforms will follow.

 Dependencies needed are Cling, Rust, NodeJS, Z3, and TypeScript